karollan/JPReference/DOCKER_README.md

    - Verify `API_URL` in `.env` file
    - Check backend logs: `docker-compose logs backend`
    - Ensure CORS is properly configured
+   - If KanjiVG is not loading (no stroke animations) try to restart the frontend container: `docker-compose restart frontend`

 4. **Services not starting**:
    - Check Docker Desktop is running